-Wooden buildings, fire and oxygen was always going to be a recipe for destruction, and the night of 23 January 1904 would be no exception.
+Wooden buildings, fire and oxygen were always going to be a recipe for destruction, and the night of 23 January 1904 would be no exception.
 A great fire blazed through Alesund and in the space of 16 hours, the whole town burnt to the ground and ten thousand people were left homeless.
 Incredibly, only one person died.

 Turmoil to Triumph